 Hathiya Pol (Elephant Gate)

-This is the largest gate of the fort.
-Built in 1597, it was named after the designs of the elephants engraved on its walls.
+This is the largest gate of the fort, built in 1597, named after the elephant designs engraved on its walls.

 The Hanging House